Bewica/challenge/challenge.md

 1. Python or Node.js coding skills assessment
 2. Micro-service building with Docker
 3. Basic Machine Learning
+4. Web application

 The first two objectives should be able to be completed under ten minutes for an experienced programmer in that specific skill.
-The machine learning challenge is designed to take less than half an hour.
+The machine learning and web application challenges are designed to take less than half an hour each.

 The challenge should be representative of the technologies use in the company.